Why Seattle Kraken’s Berkly Catton likely won’t play in World Juniors

 Catton is settling into Seattle life after the team opted to keep him past the nine-game mark.
 He moved in with Kraken center Chandler Stephenson right after the team returned from a four-game road trip Nov.
 23. He has the basement mostly to himself, though Stephenson’s kids are looking to hang out.

-A longstanding agreement with the Canadian Hockey League allowed the Kraken a nine-game tryout, essentially, where they could decide if Catton was ready to play at the NHL level.
-If he wasn’t, he was too young to continue playing in the pros at a lower level and would have to return to his junior club in Spokane.
+A longstanding agreement with the Canadian Hockey League allowed the Kraken a nine-game tryout, essentially, during which they could decide if Catton was ready to play at the NHL level.
+If he was not, he was too young to continue playing in the pros at a lower level and would have to return to his junior club in Spokane.
 That rule will reportedly be tweaked soon.

-Catton didn’t play for the Kraken the first week of the season, but a roster spot opened up for him when McCann was injured.
-Ultimately McCann’s injury cost him 17 games, and Catton has appeared in every contest since his debut Oct.
-20. The Kraken liked what they were seeing out of Catton, and the ELC deadline came and went.
+Catton did not play for the Kraken the first week of the season, but a roster spot opened up for him when McCann was injured.
+Ultimately, McCann’s injury cost him 17 games, and Catton has appeared in every contest since his debut Oct.
+20. The Kraken liked what they were seeing out of Catton, and the Entry Level Contract deadline came and went.

-Kraken GM Jason Botterill called Catton a “student of the game.”
+Kraken general manager Jason Botterill called Catton a “student of the game.”
 President of hockey operations Ron Francis went over clips with him recently and Catton’s savviness impressed.

 The sense is that once one goal comes, more will fall.